nightconcept/any2/project/epics/epic_joystick_callbacks.md

 - The `Night.Joystick` class will attempt to open the device as an `SDL_Gamepad` if `SDL_IsGamepad` returns true.
 This allows it to serve data for both raw joystick functions and mapped gamepad functions.
 - Mapping SDL event data (raw axis values, SDL-specific enums) to the Love2D-style API (normalized floats, Night-specific enums) will be handled by helper methods within `Framework.Run.cs` (or its partial classes).
 - If specific SDL3-CS bindings are missing (e.g., for `SDL_GetJoystickMappingForID` or `SDL_JoystickHasRumble`), the corresponding `Night.Joystick` methods will return default "not supported" values (e.g., `null` for mapping string, `false` for rumble support) and log a warning. **(Current known issue)**

+- Addressing 14 build warnings (StyleCop &amp; IDE) as of 2025-06-15 to maintain code quality.

 ## Dependencies